This is the interface for the configuration of the UI (user interface).

 - This framework has a smart concept of late binding.
 This way widgets are created as late as possible.

 E. g. hidden parts of a dialog are not created unless they get visible.
-For complex dialogs this can even
+For complex dialogs this will even

 boost your performance.